Text Alternative for How American Cancer Society Research Funding Works

 We ensure research dollars go to the best science.

-We get between 1,600 and 1,800 grant applications each year, but can fund only a portion of these.
+We get between 1,300 and 1,600 grant applications each year, but can fund only a portion of these.
 That is why we undertake the extensive scientific peer review process.
-We also focus on providing funding to early-career investigators — fostering the next generation of cancer research.
-This research funding strategy has helped support numerous important discoveries and some of the brightest researchers, including 47 Nobel Prize winners to date.
+We also focus on providing funding to early-career scientists — fostering the next generation of cancer research.
+This research funding strategy has helped support numerous important discoveries and some of the brightest researchers, including 47 investigators who went on to win the Nobel Prize.

 We are working to get more cancer research funded.